testcomputer/Nmap-Guide/README.md

 Please ensure your pull request adheres to the following guidelines:

 - The purpose of this list is to increase the knowledge of testers and to discover new tools to help you on the way.
 - This QA and Testing road map includes the most important skills and knowledge that you require to start a career with.
-NOT EVERY THING!
 - You can use issues for requests/ improvements
 - Feel free to provide a translated versions.
 - Keep descriptions short and simple, but descriptive.